-Gold (or joven) tequilas are mixtos, so they are not the 100 percent blue Weber agave that has become the benchmark for tequila today.
-Yet, they are still produced and many people continue to enjoy them because they do have a more complex flavor profile.
+Gold (or joven) tequilas are mixtos, meaning they're a blend of tequilas.
+It's also common for them to include caramel flavoring and coloring; that gold color is typically not from aging (some are, however).
+These are not the 100% blue Weber agave that has become the benchmark for tequila today; some may be a blend of silver and reposado tequilas.
+Yet, they are still produced and many people continue to enjoy them because they do have a more complex, often sweeter flavor profile.

 Gold Tequilas Under $20

-Yes, many of us can blame Jose Cuervo Especial Gold for that bad tequila experience when we were younger.
+Many people can blame Jose Cuervo Especial Gold for that bad tequila experience when they were younger.
 Back in the day, it was everywhere and almost synonymous with tequila.
 It, along with Sauza Extra Gold, are among the best-known of the least expensive tequilas on the market.

 If you're interested in cheap gold tequilas, give one of these other brands a try, they can be fun:

 - Antano Gold

 - Montezuma Gold